tinymce/tinymce-docs/ui-components/dialogcomponents.md

 ### alertbanner

-An **Alertbanner** is a color-coded banner to alert the user of a problem.
+An **alertbanner** is a color-coded banner to alert the user of a problem.
 A URL may be provided to direct users to a reference site that may resolve the informed issue.

 ```js
 {